elizromero/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

 This project provides a comprehensive climate analysis for Honolulu, Hawaii, and a Flask API to serve climate-related data.
 The analysis uses Python, SQLAlchemy, Pandas, and Matplotlib to extract and visualize insights from a SQLite database (hawaii.sqlite).
-The Flask API serves key insights and supports customizable queries to enhance your holiday planning in Hawaii.
+The Flask API serves key insights and supports customizable queries to enhance a holiday planning in Hawaii.

 Project Structure